1914 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 30 September in Vaduz.
-Of Oberland's 140 electors, 137 were present.
-Oberland elected seven Landtag members and five substitutes.
+The election of Oberland's Landtag members and their deputies was held on 30 September in Vaduz.
+Of the 140 electors, 137 were present for the voting, who elected seven Landtag members and five deputies.
 The election of Unterland's Landtag members and substitutes was held on 2 October in Mauren.
-Of Unterland's 76 electors, 75 were present.
-Unterland elected five Landtag members and two substitute.
+Of the 76 electors, 75 were present for voting, who elected five Landtag members and two deputies.